 As the name implies, the FAFSA is completely free and gives you access to federal aid to make paying for college easier.
 Three reasons to fill out the FAFSA:

-Grants and scholarships are free money used to help pay for college that, in most cases, you do not need to pay back.
+Grants and scholarships are awarded to help pay for college, and in most cases, you do not need to pay them back.
 These can come from the federal or state government or your college.
 Grants are primarily need-based and include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grants (FSEOG), Iraq and Afghanistan Service Grants, and Teacher Education Assistance for College and Higher Education Grant (TEACH Grant).

 2. Opportunity for Federal Work-Study